dimfeld/create-social-card/README.md

-A work-in-progress utility to generate social cards in Rust.
+A utility to generate social card images in Rust.
+Docs coming soon!

+Dual licensed under the Apache 2.0 and MIT licenses.